 In the Bible, there is a famous character in the Old Testament.
 His name was Abraham and he was known as the friend of God.
 In one of the conversations between God and Abraham, God tells him, "I will bless you...and you will be a blessing to others."
 (Genesis 12:2) We believe that God has blessed us so that we, too, might be a blessing to others.
 To that end, we participate in different activities designed to help others.
 For example, we have helped send a trainer to Haiti to help Haitians develop their job skills; distributed bicycles to people who lost everything in the Santa Rosa fires; send people and finances to help develop caring Christian communities in Spain; provided financial assistance to a home for people with disabilities and lunches to school children during the summer.

 We encourage people to develop their interests and pursue their passions.
 Someone in El Camino enjoys running and wanted to invite others to join her...so,,,she started a running club.
 It began with just 2 or 3 people jogging on Saturday mornings.
 Today, the club has runs practically every day of the week, with dozens of people participating.
 If you would like more info, check-out the Meet-Up: Run Club.
-(Note: We are currently not meeting due to COVID-19, but hope to start running together soon!)
+(Note: The Run Club has recently re-opened many of their runs after having stopped them due to the pandemic.)

 El Camino Vineyard Church is part of the Vineyard family of churches.
 For more info, go to: Vineyard USA